Archive for the ‘Information Architecture’ Category

 • Is your branding worked out yet?
 Is this an opportunity to do that?

-a) As a designer, I like well designed sites that have beautiful spacing and graphic qualities but sometimes you don’t want to look too slick… If you’re a discount shop or a funky coffeehouse, maybe it’s ok to be a little ragged and homegrown looking.
+a) As a designer, I like well designed sites that have beautiful spacing and graphic qualities, but sometimes you don’t want to look too slick… If you’re a discount shop or a funky coffeehouse, maybe it’s ok to be a little ragged and homegrown looking.

-c) Being local, you can often have a company name that exists in other towns in other regions.
+b) Big companies pay millions for logos, but little companies often sketch something themselves or get a stock logo from a business card company.
+Really, a couple hundred bucks for a small business that isn’t too picky might be enough to get a logo that’s really yours and pretty good.
+Being unique matters on the web — you’re not just local any more.
+Being local, you can often have a company name that exists in other towns in other regions.
 But on the web, you might get a cease and desist from a lawyer.
 Search your name in several ways online.
 If someone has a competitive product or service and the same name, you have an issue.

 • Does your logo present well on the web?

-a) Logos with fine details need to be displayed large, because websites have low resolution
+a) Logos with fine details need to be displayed large, because websites have low resolution.

 b) Is your logo limited to black and white?
 Is it going to look bad on a colorful site?